NURSING 7011 - Leadership & Management in Nursing

 General Course Information

-Course Code NURSING 7011 Course Leadership & Management in Nursing Coordinating Unit School of Nursing Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Online, 1hr x 6 sessions.
+Course Code NURSING 7011 Course Leadership & Management in Nursing Coordinating Unit Adelaide Nursing School Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Online, 1hr x 6 sessions.
 Face to Face weekly compulsory sessions for international students as per ESOS compliance.
 Available for Study Abroad and Exchange N Restrictions Available to MNSc and MClinNurs students only Course Description This course will explore contemporary issues related to leadership and management necessary for a registered nurse.
 All nurses have leadership and to some extent management responsibilities.

 Topics will include characteristics of effective leadership and decision making, the health care workforce, changing dynamic of policy and practices in Australian health care, quality and safety in health care.